Hormone Imbalance and Root Cause Medicine

 Another risk factor for E.D. is heart disease, diabetes and certain medications.

 Precocious puberty – at the turn of the 20th century the average age for an American girl to begin menstruation was 16 or 17.
 The current “normal” for girls to begin puberty is between 8 and 13.
 As you can see, the age of puberty has decreased rather dramatically.
 Why?

-The change has been attributed to overweight in our children, chemicals and other hormone disturbing substances found in our environment, including outside hormones (known as exogenous hormones) being ingested by our children who eat beef and drink milk.
+The change has been attributed to overweight in our children, chemicals and other hormone disturbing substances found in our environment, including outside hormones (known as exogenous hormones) being ingested when they eat beef and drink milk.

 There are many, many conditions associated with hormonal imbalance.
-Traditionally, medicine tends to first rule out disease and then treat hormonal imbalances with synthetic hormones, in the main.
+Traditionally, medicine tends to first rule out disease and then treat hormonal imbalances with synthetic hormones.

 Root Cause Medicine has a very different approach.
 While the root cause approach looks at the body as a whole and appreciates how the various parts, systems and organs work together to all influence one another, it also appreciates a hierarchy of sorts that exists within the human body.

 We all understand that the brain and nervous system, “run the show”, if you will, when it comes to bodily function, but the digestive tract is often called “the second brain” because of its ability to influence the brain.
 The digestive tract is also responsible for fueling the entire body, all of your 10 trillion cells.
 When it malfunctions, adequate fuel is not delivered to your cells.
 Without fuel, no system in the body performs adequately, including the glands and organs that affect hormonal function.